Killing of Marilee Bruszer: Circumstances

 Bruszer went missing on August 22, 1978, from Long Beach, California.
 Few details were available about her case, although authorities did believe she had been murdered and classified her as "endangered missing."
 Further into the investigation, her dental records and DNA information were obtained to compare against unidentified bodies in the country.
 According to record, she was declared legally dead on August 22, 1983.

 On September 3, 1978, the naked remains of a woman were found near the Yuba Lake campground in Juab County, Utah by three women who were fishing near the Yuba Dam.
 She was white and believed to have been five feet two to three inches (62 to 63 in) tall at a weight around 110 lb, which was reported to be inconsistent with Bruszer's height and weight at 5 ft 5 in and 145 to 150 lb, respectively.
 The victim was said to have light blond hair that was 11 in long, although some sources state that it was brown, strawberry blond or sandy blond.
 Her natural hair color was likely light brown, as some pubic hair was found.

 With the body, a double-hooped earring was found along with a white barrette.
 She had some dental crowding, which caused one of her front teeth to be crooked.
 The woman was believed to be between eighteen and twenty-two when she was strangled several months to three years before her body was found.
 The age and time of death of the victim are now known to have been inaccurate, as Bruszer was thirty-three at the time she disappeared a month before the remains were found.

-Henry Lee Lucas confessed to the victim's murder, although most of his admissions are now believed to have been coerced.
+Henry Lee Lucas confessed to the victim's murder, although most of his admissions are now believed to have been coerced or otherwise unreliable.